Tools

 • Estate agents (docs + phones)

-• Local small business groups / Facebook groups
+• Local business groups / Facebook groups

 Quick note: this works best when you’re using the backup yourself — customers trust “I use it too.”